jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.15 StreamLinkClass
+#### 8.14.16 StreamLinkClass

-Identifies the exterior/interior links and nodes in a stream network..
+Identifies the exterior/interior links and nodes in a stream network.

 *Parameters*: